skandams/SDLC_22_Technovators/1_Requirements/README.md

 ### 1. Medical Calculator

+### 2. Scientific Calculator
+1.Square and Cube Roots              : possible to use a scientific calculator to find the square root of a number, and this is one of the simplest operations you can
+                                       perform.Enter the number, hit the SQRT and CUBE key, and your answer will appear.

+2.Logarithms                         : Once you have increased your knowledge and you’re learning new concepts related to calculus and trigonometry, it’s likely that you will have                                        to learn about logarithms.
+These formulas help you to calculate speed, area, and much more.

+3.Sine, cosine, and tangent functions: For those taking a trigonometry or calculus course, sine functions are a given.
+They also often pop up if your career path involves any sort                                        of engineering or architectural field.

+4.Inverse and Natural Log            : For a function to have an inverse, each element y ∈ Y must correspond to no more than one x ∈ X and , The natural log is the inverse of , a                                        fancy term for opposite.
+Speaking of fancy, the Latin name is logarithmus naturali, giving the abbreviation ln.

+                                       Formula = e^{\ln x}=x

+                                       \ln	=	natural logarithm

+                                       e	=	natural exponent

+                                       x	=	real number

 ### 3. Electronic Calculator
 1. Resistor Color code: The carbon composition resistors have 3 to 6 resistor color bands.
 The 3 - band resistor has three colors with multiplier and no tolerance.
 The three bands can be selected to know the resistor value.
 Whereas, the 4 band, 5 band, and 6 band resistors have an extra band known as tolerance.
 2. Current and Voltage Division: The current divider is a simple circuit that provides an output current that is fraction of the input current .
 The voltage across a resistance is equal to the value of the ratio of resistance divided by equivalent.
 This rule is used to determine the value of the voltage in a divider circuit.